On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 Google uses keywords and context to see if a website is relevant to a certain keyword.
 If your body content does not include your target keyword, Google might think your page is irrelevant to the search.

 When performing on-page optimization, add your primary keyword in the first paragraph.
-Then, repeats primary or secondary keywords throughout.
+Then, repeat primary or secondary keywords throughout.

 However, avoid keyword stuffing—i.e., repeatedly use the same keywords (or phrases) in your website’s content.